What is a Pension Transfer?

 Merging Workplace Pensions When You Change Jobs

-There may also be exit fees and charges imposed by trying to move your pension from previous jobs, so it might not be financially worth it to do so.
+There may also be exit fee, charges and other costs imposed by trying to move your pension from previous jobs, so it might not be financially worth it to do so.

 If you don’t transfer your pension from an old job, it doesn’t vanish.
 Even if you don’t pay into it any more, it stays invested and you’ll be able to access it when you reach the scheme’s pension age.
-You may, however, still want to combine old pensions with new ones to reduce ongoing fees and charges.
+You may, however, still want to compare old pensions with new ones to see if you can reduce ongoing fees and charges.

 Wealth & Pensions Administrator at Drewberry